Interns and Student Consultants – our Career Lab programme

 The Student Consultancy Programme is an opportunity for you to solve a live problem your organisation is facing whilst providing meaningful work experience to a small group of students.
 Students (studying a mix of academic subjects) will work in groups on a project brief set by you for a combined 100 hours.

-Student Consultancy runs twice during this academic year:
+Student Consultancy runs twice during the academic year:

 There is no financial obligation, time commitment is low, and clients benefit from a business-style presentation, delivered by the student team with their recommendations, at the end of the project.